Bug report #3763

 Can this "other" file dialog be discarded?
 Is there any reason why the standard Windows dialog is inadequate?

-#1 Updated by Aren Cambre over 8 years ago
+#1 Updated by Aren Cambre almost 9 years ago

 Here's an example where it happens: I do File > Save Image As.
 That custom, not-the-Windows-standard save file dialog comes up.
 It starts out on my desktop.
 It shows nothing in the desktop even though there are several directories and many files.
 However, the dialog is otherwise responsive.